Table

 • When you need to change content on a page, based on selection in a tree view.

-To show more information in a table cell than can fit in the row field, you may truncate the list and use a label to indicate that there are more items to view.
-This label should be gray and indicate the number of items left to view (example: "3 more").
-It is recommended to show at least one item before hiding the rest of the items.
+To show more information in a table cell than can fit in the row field, you can truncate the list and use an outlined, gray, non-status label that indicates the number of items left to view (for example, "3 more").
+At least 1 item should be displayed in the cell, outside of those hidden in an overflow.

-• When you have 8 or more items, use a modal with a search.
-The items inside the modal can be organized as needed for the use case.
-For example, it can be a list of labels, a text list, a table or data list.
+• When you have 8 or more items, contain overflow items in a searchable modal.
+You can choose how you organize the items within the modal based on your needs.
+For example, you can present a list of labels, a text list, a table, or a data list.

 Variations

-1. Compact table: when you want to show as much data per page as possible.
+2. Compact table: Use when you want to show as much data per page as possible.

 Table capabilities